 Explore + feast - for those interested in learning about London's food culture:

-Join Ace Camp’s in-house chef Alison Bell and London insider Leigh Metcalf for a culinary tour of the best food that London has to offer.
-The 7 night/6 day Ace Camp offers a walking tour with a local expert, markets, food shops and visits to some of the best food related venues curated for you to see what's happening in London's food scene.
+Join Ace Camp’s in-house chef Alison Bell for a culinary tour of the best food that London has to offer.
+The 6 night/5 day Ace Camp offers walking tours with local experts, markets, food shops and visits to curated food venues in the exciting London food scene.

 ALISON BELL - is a chef, food educator and culinary scholar who holds a Master's in Gastronomy.
 Alison's career has spanned the globe, taking her from working with some of Canada’s most talented chefs to cooking for America’s Cup yachting teams, running her own cafe and catering business and sharing her passion for food as a food educator for over twenty years.
 Alison is thrilled to share her culinary knowledge and healthful, innovative cuisine with Ace Camp Culinary.